-Rolla will complete implementation of the transportation improvements under the MoveRolla TDD to ensure an efficient transportation system of both local and regional roads that is safe, supports future development, and accommodates the needs of all users and all modes of mobility.
+Rolls will complete implementation of the transportation improvements under the MoveRolla TDD to ensure an efficient transportation system of both local and regional roads that is safe, supports future development, and accommodates the needs of all users and all modes of mobility.

-Strategy 6.1: Complete implementation of the MoveRolla Transportation Deve opment District (TDD) and revise the TDD upon completion of current projects.
+Strategy 6.5: Complete imprementation of the Moveffolia Transportation Deve general District (TDD) and revise the TEO upon completion of current peolects.

-Strategy 6.2: Strive to provide a level of service (LDS) of C or better in all new rojects.
-Any development that causes traffic to exceed a level of C should be required to provide the necessary updates to the appropriate roadways.
+Strategy 6.2: Strive to provide a level of service (LDS) of C or better in all new required to provide the necessary updates to the appropriate roadways.

-Strategy 6.3: Explore transportation needs east of Rolla in coord future land use regulations, including Old St. James Road and Highway V.
+Strategy 6.3: Explore transportation needs east of Rolla in coordination with Nature land use regulations, including Old St. James Road and Highway V.